-- Now when you install games again, it will check in that new Library, and since the games are there, it will not reinstall, but only download necessary files.
+- When you install games again, it will check in that new Library, and since the games are there, it will not reinstall but only download necessary files.

-The whole process takes a lot of time so you will have to be patient enough, and depending on the speed of your hard drive, RAM, and processor, it will be different for everybody.
-Hopefully in future steam will offer this as an inbuilt option which will be much faster compare to backup, and restore.
+The whole process takes a lot of time, so you will have to be patient enough, and depending on the speed of your hard drive, RAM, and processor, it will be different for everybody.
+Hopefully, Steam will offer this as an inbuilt option that will be much faster compared to backup and restore.

-Steam has evolved a lot over years.
+Steam has evolved a lot over the years.
 I remember that there wasn’t a way to move individual games sometimes back, but now it’s easy.
-Let us know your experience.
+Let us know about your experience.

 How do I move games from HDD to SSD?

 First, create a library on SSD using Steam.
 Once done, you can drag and drop games from one library location to another.
 It will make sure games are moved to SSD from HDD, and you get a solid performance.

 Is it better to install games on a separate hard drive?

 No, but if you have less space on your primary drive, it will give your Windows more breathing space when you move the games.
 However, if you have a 1 TB of SSD, and you are using only 250 for Windows, then games can stay as well as ample storage space.

 Can you run games off an external SSD?

 Yes, you can run games on an external SSD and get almost the same performance.
 However, if you have an NVMe drive on a PC and plan to move to an external SSD, it’s a bad idea.
 Remember that connected drivers such as NVMe and internal drivers are closer to CPU and GPU than an external drive and, hence, faster.
 So unless you don’t have an option, don’t move them to an external SSD.